Cromer railway station: History

 The station opened as Cromer Beach on 16 June 1887.

 As the Midland and Great Northern Joint Railway (M&GNJR) line approached Cromer from the west, following the coastal clifftops, it avoided the steep escarpment which had prevented the earlier line from Norwich running all the way into the town.
 Consequently, it became possible to build a far more conveniently located station, near to the town centre and the beach.

 It was renamed Cromer on 20 October 1969, following the closure of Cromer High station in 1954.

 Cromer is one of only two former Midland and Great Northern Joint Railway stations to remain operational on the National Rail network; the other being the neighbouring West Runton.
-Sheringham and Weybourne are the other two surviving M&GNJR stations; both are still served today on the heritage North Norfolk Railway.
+Sheringham and Weybourne are the other two surviving M&GNJR stations; both are still served today on the heritage North Norfolk Railway (NNR).

 Buildings

 To cater to the heavy leisure traffic at the end of the 19th century, Cromer Beach had a large station building in a half-timbered style, and a large goods yard.
 The station originally included a bar, which was closed in 1966.
 Following the introduction of conductor-guard working, the ticket facilities were no longer needed and the building fell into disuse; it was renovated and reopened as a public house in 1998.
 A large supermarket was built on the site of the goods yards in 1991.
+In January 2018, it was reported that the NNR were considering using the building if it were to run services to Cromer.